MAKman1/PatternLockView/README.md

-  app:dotSelectedSize="24dp"                              // Change the size of the dots in selected state app:pathWidth="4dp"                                     // Change the width of the path app:aspectRatioEnabled="true"                           // Set if the view should respect custom aspect ratio app:aspectRatio="square"                                // Set between "square", "width_bias", "height_bias" app:normalStateColor="@color/white"                     // Set the color of the pattern view in normal state app:correctStateColor="@color/primary"                  // Set the color of the pattern view in correct state app:wrongStateColor="@color/pomegranate"                // Set the color of the pattern view in error state
+  app:dotSelectedSize="24dp"                              // Change the size of the dots in selected state app:pathWidth="4dp"                                     // Change the width of the path app:aspectRatioEnabled="true"                           // Set if the view should respect custom aspect ratio app:aspectRatioIs="square"                                // Set between "square", "width_bias", "height_bias" app:normalStateColor="@color/white"                     // Set the color of the pattern view in normal state app:correctStateColor="@color/primary"                  // Set the color of the pattern view in correct state app:wrongStateColor="@color/pomegranate"                // Set the color of the pattern view in error state